tomcam/py4webcasts/docs/glossary.md

 ## Template object
-The `Template` object is a [fixture](#fixture) that takes the specified [template](#template) file, converts it into a Python dictionary
+The `Template` object is a [fixture](#fixture) that takes the specified [template](#template) file, converts it into a Python [dictionary object](https://realpython.com/python-dicts/).

 ## template